 - 1 skinless salmon filet (you can remove the skin after grilling on BBQ in foil.

 - 1/2 cup regular or low-sodium tamari sauce

 - 3 tablespoons sesame seeds

 - 1 1/2 cups frozen, shelled edamame, thawed and brought to room temperature or fresh refrigerated edamame (I use the ones from Trader Joe’s).

 Whisk together the tamari sauce, orange juice, garlic, honey and sesame oil in a bowl.
 Place the salmon in a 9X13 pyrex dish and pour half of the marinade over the fish.
 Refrigerate for up to 30 minutes.

 Preheat the oven to 400° F or fire up the BBQ to medium.
-When the fish is ready to be cooked, if you are opting to cool in the oven, remove it from the marinade and place on over on a parchment lined baking sheet covered with aluminum foil.
+When the fish is ready to be cooked, if you are opting to cool in the oven, remove it from the marinade and place it on over on a parchment-lined baking sheet covered with aluminum foil.

 If you are grilling on the BBQ, place the fish on top of a piece of aluminum foil and set the heat to medium and close the lid.
 Cook until the fish flakes when prodded with a knife but is still moist or to your liking.
 I prefer my fish cooked all the way through.
 This should take 10-15 minutes for either the BBQ or the oven.

 Remove the salmon from the oven or BBQ and let cool for about 5 minutes, and transfer to a serving platter.

 Pour the remaining marinade over the fish and sprinkle the edamame and sesame seeds evenly over the top.